-Patrick was a man brought up on a Romano British Christian home somewhere in southwest Britain (his father was a deacon and grandfather a priest).
+Patrick was brought up in a Romano British Christian home somewhere in southwest Britain (his father was a deacon and grandfather a priest).

-He was kidnapped at 16 (he said he didn’t really know God at that time), trafficked, and taken to the West Coast of Ireland where he worked as a shepherd and learned Irish.
+He was kidnapped at 16 (didn’t really know God at that time), trafficked, and taken to the West Coast of Ireland where he worked as a shepherd and learned to speak Irish.

 As a slave, Patrick came to see the hand of God in his troubles.
 God broke through his defenses, and Patrick faced his unbelief and pride.
 Later he described how he turned to God whom he realized had been watching over him all the time.
 He became aware of God’s protection, and he discovered that God loved him as a father loves his son.

-Before this, he had ‘sinned’ – something that ‘lasted an hour’ and he believed that God punished him.
+Before this, he knew he had ‘sinned’ and believed that God punished him.